 Shot on film

-So I walk to him and ask if he’d be okay chatting a bit while I took some photos of him.
-He agrees so without wasting time I ask him about the flag.
-He tells me he’s had it for a long time and always keeps it with him.
-While we speak, he is working with duct tape and a small metal tube to secure the flag to the back of his bike.
-I can imagine that little flag snapping in the wind as he zips through traffic.
+I walked over and asked if he’d be open to chatting while I took a few photos.
+He agreed, so I got right to it—asking about the flag.
+He told me he’s had it for a long time and always keeps it with him.
+As we talked, he worked methodically with duct tape and a small metal tube, trying to fasten the flag securely.
+I could already picture it fluttering behind him as he weaved through traffic.